haligonda/haligonda.github.io/about.md

 ## Current Projects

-* PhD Rotations.
-I am trying to figure out what lab I will join for the remainder of my PhD!
+* I am trying to figure out what lab I will join for the remainder of my PhD by doing rotations!

-* Researching Associative Memory models and Vector Symbolic Architectures and their relations to SOTA Deep Learning models. .
+* My current research is focused around Associative Memory models and Vector Symbolic Architectures with their relations to SOTA Deep Learning models.

 ## Past Projects (see [GitHub](https://github.com/TrentBrick))